 Audi e-tron SUV Sportback

 The e-tron Sportback - previewed by Audi in Frankfurt in 2017 - is a concept car for now, but will launch in 2019 as a full production model.
 It looks a lot like the Audi A7, but has huge 23-inch wheels to give you a commanding view of the road.
-The road going car will be smaller than the Audi e-tron SUV, its first EV.
+The road-going car will be smaller than the Audi e-tron SUV, its first EV, and it made an appearance in Avengers Endgame.